Pamplona is a beautiful haven situated in Spain’s northern Navarra Region

-Pamplona, a beautiful haven situated in Spain's northern Navarra Region, on the snow-capped foothills of the Pyrenees Range which is more than an ideal setting for skiing, mountaineering, hiking, wildlife and breathtaking scenery.
+Pamplona is located on the snow-capped foothills of the Pyrenees Range which is more than an ideal setting for skiing, mountaineering, hiking, wildlife and breathtaking scenery.
 The city boasts a laid-back atmosphere with a very local touch.
 It is the perfect destination for those who want savour the calm and cosmopolitan Spain, or for those who wish to include San Sebastian and the Basque Region in their travel (only a 45-minute drive away).

 The Region of Navarra is a long-time survivor – it has thrived throughout Spain’s history, avoiding Moorish intervention, French invasion and Castilian occupation.
 Its capital of Pamplona offers a quality of life higher than the national average – this, of course, is a treat for travellers; the best of Spain’s culinary delights, traditions and sights can all be found here.

 Don’t forget to wander down the Old City, and enjoy some of the fantastic tapas bars whilst enjoying the magnificent legacy of the past.
 Pamplona’s architecture is among the most sophisticated and majestic, ideal for those holiday snapshots, a visit to the city’s Taconera Park is well worth it to see an original array of artistic surprises.

 The top things to do in Pamplona include visiting the impressive cathedral, the historic parks and the great city walls.
 Eating out in Pamplona is a real treat and great fun if you plan to sample every tapas bar you can find.